 C. Protection from exposure to tobacco smoke

 7. The FCTC guidelines for implementation of Article 8 Protection from exposure to tobacco smoke contains principles on which regulation should be based and definitions that should be clear.
 The Bermuda Tobacco Control Act 2015 provides a good example of a simple approach to protection from exposure to tobacco smoke in 3 short sections.
-Part 2 of Bermuda’s Tobacco Control Act 2015 provides:
+Part 2 of Bermuda’s Tobacco Control regulations Act 2015 provides:

 Prohibition on smoking in certain areas